Indigenous People of Biafra: Protests

-The pro-Biafran protesters are calling for the immediate release of Nnamdi Kanu and other Biafran activists that have been jailed.
-Most importantly they want an independence referendum to have a date set by the government.
-The editor of pro-Biafran media outlet 'Voice of Biafra' Nnabuike Nnadede stated that the Igbo people suffer from a lack of resources and investment from the Nigerian government.
-The main reason for their protests are because they want the opportunity to vote for independence.
+Protesters called for the immediate release of Nnamdi Kanu and other Biafran activists that had been jailed.
+Most importantly they wanted an independence referendum to have a date set by the government.
+The editor of pro-Biafran media outlet 'Voice of Biafra' Nnabuike Nnadede stated that the Igbo people suffered from a lack of resources and investment from the Nigerian government.
+The main reason for their protests was because they wanted the opportunity to vote for independence.

 State response and treatment

-The Federal High Court in Abuja has labelled the IPOB as a terrorist organization on 18 September 2017.
-The IPOB have fought against this proscription, and sought to reverse the court's decision in 2018.
-However, their attempt has ultimately been unsuccessful, and they continue to be declared as terrorist organization under Nigeria's Terrorism Act.
+On 18 September 2017, the Federal High Court in Abuja declared IPOB a terrorist organization.
+The IPOB has fought against this proscription and sought to reverse the court's decision in 2018.
+In 2023, a High Court sitting in Enugu State nullified IPOB's proscription and awarded 8 billion Nigerian naira in damages, and declared the proscription unconstitutional.

-According to sources, the Nigerian State has utilized violent and excessive police force in order to silence pro-Biafran movements.
+The Nigerian state has been alleged to utilize excessively violent police force in order to silence pro-Biafran movements.
 This police violence has been ongoing from 2014, first targeting MASSOB and IPOB after its formation.
 In 2008, MASSOB claimed that 2,020 of their members had been massacred and extrajudicially killed by the state.
-Amnesty International released a report detailing that countless IPOB protesters were killed between the 29th through 30 May 2016 during a governmental operation wanting to prevent IPOB members marching from Nkpor motor park to a rally.
+Amnesty International released a report detailing that countless IPOB protesters were killed between the 29 and 30 May 2016 during a governmental operation to prevent IPOB members marching from Nkpor motor park to a rally.
 The Nigerian army claims that they were acting in self-defense, and that the death count lies at five instead of fifty.
 These killings have not been investigated by Nigeria, despite urgings from Amnesty International.

-Human rights organizations have been keeping records of extrajudicial killings in Biafra.
-They claim that from August 2015 through February 2016, 170 unarmed civilians were killed and that 400 were arrested, charged or detained without a proper trial.
+Human rights organizations keeping records of extrajudicial killings in Biafra claim that from August 2015 through February 2016, 170 unarmed civilians were killed, and 400 arrested, charged or detained without a proper trial.